shivannis/xandr-docs-public/xandr-docs/articles/monetize/dimensions-metrics-filtering-and-grouping.md

 ---
-title : Microsoft Monetize - Dimensions, Metrics, Filtering, and Grouping description : Learn what are Dimensions, Metrics, Filtering, and Grouping and how they are helpful in sorting data. ms.date: 10/28/2023
+title: Microsoft Monetize - Dimensions, Metrics, Filtering, and Grouping
+description: Learn what are Dimensions, Metrics, Filtering, and Grouping and how they are helpful in sorting data. ms.date: 10/28/2023
 ---